-We have all been the victim of the car warranty phone calls, but it might be new to you to get a motor vehicle service notification postcard or letter in the mail.
-What is this notification and is it legitimate?
+We have all been the victim of car warranty phone calls, but it might be new to you to get a motor vehicle service notification postcard or letter in the mail.
+What is this notification, and is it legitimate?
 Should you be concerned about the information on this card?

 In this article, we look closer at what the motor vehicle service postcard is and what it means for you.
 We also examine whether or not it is a scam and show you how to tell when something is suspicious.

 The motor vehicle service notification is communication meant to come from the factory automaker to alert you about the status of your car warranty.
 It normally arrives as a pink postcard and shows the service records, warranty protection, and expiration date.

 This correspondence will contain vital information, such as the vehicle model/make and phone number.
 It could also have the seal or logo of the Department of Motor Vehicles.
 You will also be able to spot the factory manufacturer and dealership that you purchased the car from.